vasanthk/css-refresher-notes/README.md

 **How to minimize the effect of reflows on performance**

-* Change classes on the element you wish to styles (as low in the DOM tree as possible).
+* Change classes on the element you wish to style (as low in the DOM tree as possible).
 * Avoid setting multiple inline styles.
 * Apply animations to elements that are position fixed or absolute.
 * Trade smoothness for speed.